UA-112830647-1

 Is there any risk of Altitude Sickness?

-Yes, most of the guesthouses provide proper running common cold shower and toilet facility.
+Yes, most of the guesthouses provide proper running common cold showers and toilet facilities.

 Wherever possible we utilize the toilet facilities provided by the tea houses/lodges on the trail.
 However, in case of emergency trekkers are recommended to find a private, scenic spot!

-Most of the tea houses do have western style flushing toilets however tea houses at higher elevations you could find the squat toilets made of either a ceramic basin on the ground or few planks precariously positioned over a hole in the ground which is always outside.
+Most of the tea houses do have western-style flushing toilets however tea houses at higher elevations you could find the squat toilets made of either a ceramic basin on the ground or a few planks precariously positioned over a hole in the ground which is always outside.

 From early September the monsoonal rains decrease.
-By the end of September through to December, the weather is usually stable with mild to warm days, cold nights.
-February, March, April, May, October, November, December is the best time
+By the end of September through to December, the weather is usually stable with mild to warm days, and cold nights.
+February, March, April, May, October, November, and December are the best time

 Can I obtain a visa for Nepal upon arrival at the airport?

-YES, you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.
-Tourist Visa with Multiple Entry for 30 days can be obtained by paying the US $ 40 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entry for 90 days can be obtained by paying the US $ 100.
-Please bring 2 copies of passport size photos.
+YES, you can obtain a visa easily upon your arrival at Tribhuvan International Airport in Kathmandu.
+A tourist Visa with Multiple Entries for 30 days can be obtained by paying US $ 40 or equivalent foreign currency.
+Similarly, a Tourist Visa with Multiple Entries for 90 days can be obtained by paying US $ 100.
+Please bring 2 copies of passport-size photos.

 It depends on your spending habits.
-Generally, in Kathmandu and Pokhara you can allocate USD 10 to USD 15 for a lunch and a dinner.
-USD 20 to USD 30 per person a day will be enough to buy meals, bottles of water, chocolates, pay for the hot shower and a few drinks during the trekking.
+Generally, in Kathmandu and Pokhara, you can allocate USD 10 to USD 15 for lunch and dinner.
+USD 20 to USD 30 per person a day will be enough to buy meals, bottles of water, and chocolates, pay for the hot shower, and a few drinks during the trekking.

 Can I use credit cards in the places I visit in trekking?

 We provide you only those options, which enhance your local experience while allowing you to travel comfortably and efficiently.
-We use private tourist vehicles for sightseeing, city tours and pickups.
-Depending on the group size we use cars, minibus, vans, tourist bus to and from Kathmandu/ Pokhara
+We use private tourist vehicles for sightseeing, city tours, and pickups.
+Depending on the group size we use cars, minibus, vans, and tourist bus to and from Kathmandu/ Pokhara

 Bottled water is easily available at the lodges and tea houses.
 You can buy bottled water at the cost of USD 2 to USD 3 per litter.
 You can also drink the normal tap or spring water if you bring the purifying aid with you.

-No vaccinations are compulsory in Himalaya, but we do recommend you are covered for diphtheria & TB, hepatitis A, hepatitis B, *malaria, typhoid, polio, and tetanus.
-We also recommend you to know your blood group in case of emergency.
+No vaccinations are compulsory in the Himalayas, but we do recommend you are covered for diphtheria & TB, hepatitis A, hepatitis B, *malaria, typhoid, polio, and tetanus.
+We also recommend you know your blood group in case of an emergency.

 Start Date End Date Price in USD Availability Booking Note